chaoticbob/GraphicsExperiments/projects/pbr/README.md

 Renders the typical sphere grid of metalness on X-axis and roughness on Y-axis.
 Uses IBL lighting by default, point lights can be turned optionally turned on.

+HDRI images for IBL are from [Poly Haven](https://polyhaven.com/hdris), which are generously provided under [CC0](https://polyhaven.com/license).

 Spheres can spin.

 Lighting is done in world space.